dlvasilev/MERN/client/README.md

-# NERM Web Client
+# MERN Web Client

-NERM: React Redux side
+MERN: React Redux side

 # To run Web Client use

-` npm run start `
+`npm run start`

 It will run at: localhost:8080